New People's Army: Ceasefires

-Ideology
+Ideology and policies

 The NPA, being the primary organization of the CPP, follows a theoretical ideology of Marxism-Leninism-Maoism.
 It regards the Philippines as a semi-colonial, semi-feudal state where political and economic power is concentrated on a local class of landlords and comprador bourgeoisie, aided by foreign imperialists, chief of which is United States imperialism.
 The CPP regards a two-stage revolution of People's Democratic Revolution followed by socialist reconstruction as the path to achieve socialism and wrest control away from the bourgeois.